Pantalon rouge: Use

 During the early years of the 18th century red breeches were worn by 23 of the dragoon regiments of France's royal army, but after 1757 a yellowish shade of brown was substituted.
 Later Kingdom of France uniforms varied significantly between regiments but red breeches were limited to generals, members of the royal household, and the Maréchaussée (until 1763).
 Infantry regiments universally wore white breeches after the 1750s, replacing the mixture of regimental colours previously favoured by individual colonel-proprietors.
-After the revolution breeches were replaced with trousers in the army and during the French Revolutionary Wars infantrymen wore these garments in white cloth if available.
-Infantry wore a number of colours of trouser during the Napoleonic Wars but red was worn only by cavalrymen of the Imperial Guards of Honour, the lancers, three regiments of hussars and the 3rd Regiment of Scouts of the Imperial Guard.
+With the often chaotic transition period of the revolution, breeches were frequently replaced with trousers in the army and during the French Revolutionary Wars infantrymen wore both types of garment in white cloth, often with multiple stripes in variegated colours.
+Standardised issues of white breeches returned during the Napoleonic period but red was worn by cavalrymen of the Imperial Guards of Honour, the lancers, three regiments of hussars and the 3rd Regiment of Scouts of the Imperial Guard.

-The Bourbon Restoration of 1814 brought in departmental legions in white breeches.
+The Bourbon Restoration of 1814 brought in departmental legions in white coats and white breeches.
 When line infantry regiments were restored in 1820 they were issued blue trousers.
 Red breeches or trousers featured more heavily in the cavalry, being worn by the guard hussars, dragoons, lancers, chasseurs à cheval and most regiments of hussars.

-The pantalon rouge were adopted by the French Army on 26 July 1829, to encourage the rose madder dye-growing industry in France.
+The pantalons rouge were adopted by the French Army on 26 July 1829, to encourage the rose madder dye-growing industry in France.
+This distinctive garment was quickly adopted by most regiments and became symbolic of the French Army for the remainder of the century.

 By the 20th century the synthetic dye alizarin, imported from Germany, was used to colour the cloth of the pantalons rouge.
 The French infantry wore the same pattern of trouser from 1867 to 1914.
-During the Franco-Prussian War of 1870-71 the trousers became so synonymous with the French army that civilians referred to soldiers as "red legs" or red trousers.
+During the Franco-Prussian War of 1870-71 the trousers became so synonymous with the French soldier that civilians referred to them as "red legs" or "red trousers".

-On the eve of mobilisation for World War I (August 1914) red trousers or breeches formed a conspicuous part of the uniforms worn by all branches and corps except the Chasseurs a' pied, artillery, engineers, colonial troops and certain North African native regiments (tirailleurs and spahis).
+On the eve of mobilisation for the First World War (August 1914) red trousers or breeches formed a conspicuous part of the uniforms worn by all branches and corps except the Chasseurs a' pied, artillery, engineers, colonial troops and certain North African native regiments (tirailleurs and spahis).
 The most spectacular version of the pantalons rouge was the voluminous "oriental dress" worn by the zouaves.
 In red cloth this was so conspicuous that with the outbreak of war it had to be replaced by a white summer version until re-tailored blue and eventually khaki trousers could be issued.